ECCC-MSC/open-data/docs/readme_en.md

 The End-use Licence determines the conditions for using the data and information.
 The main requirement is to clearly acknowledge Environment and Climate Change Canada as the data source, [please refer to the Licence for details](licence/readme_en.md).

+## Frequently Asked Questions

+The most frequently asked questions about MSC's open data are collected in an [FAQ](faq/readme_en.md).
+If you cannot find the answer to your question, please contact us].

 ## Contact us

 User support is provided on a best effort basis during normal business hours.
 Users requesting support are invited to [contact us](https://www.weather.gc.ca/mainmenu/contact_us_e.html).